MOHAMMEDSHAMEELVK/Image-Converter/README.md

 # PIKSEL

 It is simple python image converter.
-A command-line image format tool using which we can convert image format, resize the image, and other optional preprocessing.
+A command-line image format tool using which we can convert image format, resize the image.
 One can pass a single image path or image folder.

 ## Team members
 1.MOHAMMED SHAMEEL VK( https://github.com/shameel1133 )<br>